-None of the fair values of the assets shown above include any of the Company's own financial instruments or any property occupied by, or other assets used by, the Company.
-All of the scheme assets have a quoted market price in an active market with the exception of the Trustee's bank account balance.
+None of the fair values of the assets shown above include any direct investments in the company's own financial instruments or any property occupied by, or other assets used by, the company.
+The scheme assets consist of the Trustee bank account, the value of the insurance contract held for the remaining deferred member and an amount due to the company, therefore the scheme assets do not have a quoted market price in an active market.
+There are no additional assets pledged, and no additional arrangements agreed between the company and trustees to secure members benefits under the plan.

 It is the policy of the Trustees and the Company to review the investment strategy at the time of each funding valuation.
-The Trustees' investment objectives and the processes undertaken to measure and manage the risks inherent in the plan investment strategy are documented in the scheme's Statement of Investment Principles.
+The Trustees' investment objectives and the processes undertaken to measure and manage the risks inherent in the plan investment strategy are illustrated by the allocation as at 31 October 2018.

-The Trustees have secured deferred annuities with Zurich for certain members which are secured in the name of the scheme.
+The Trustees have secured a deferred annuity for the one remaining deferred member with Zurich in the name of the scheme.